 Live it up in style in New York City

 New York City is arguably the most iconic metropolis in all of North America, and that's certainly reflected in its hotels too.
-If you're up for the vacation of a lifetime, InterContinental New York Barclay has the best rooms and service the East Coast has to offer.
+If you're up for the vacation of a lifetime, The Wall Street Hotel New York City has the best rooms and service the East Coast has to offer.

-What little time you're not out exploring The Big Apple, you'll be enjoying the spectacular view from your room or enjoying some well-deserved spa and wellness packages.
+What little time you're not out exploring The Big Apple, you'll be enjoying the spectacular view from your room or enjoying some well-deserved TLC at the bar or the hotel's beautiful terrace.

-Every single part of the hotel looks spectacular, although two of the highlights would have to be The Parlour (a fabulous on-site restaurant) and the shimmering lobby area, two perfect places to introduce yourself to other visitors of New York.
+Every single part of the hotel looks spectacular, although two of the highlights would have to be the fabulous on-site restaurant and the beautifully decorated lobby area, two perfect places to introduce yourself to other visitors of New York.

-Another advantage to staying here is that all of the city's premier landmarks, including Central Park, Times Square, and Channel Gardens, are within walking distance of the resort.
+Another advantage to staying here is that all of the city's landmarks, including National September 11 Memorial & Museum, One World Trade Center, South Street Seaport Museum and Pier 15 East River Esplanade, are within walking distance of the resort.

-New York's finest hotel also comes with one of the city's heftiest price tags, but if you'll definitely want to do yourself a favor and stay here at least once when visiting the city.
+This luxurious hotel is competitively priced, given that the sky is the limit when it comes to accommodation prices in the city.
+You'll definitely want to do yourself a favor and stay here at least once when visiting the city.

 Things to see on a road trip from Boston to New York City